If there’s one thing I’m good at, it’s finding good stuff for cheap.

 Receiving a grant IS NOT "free money".

 Applying for grants requires a tremendous about of time and effort, and there is never a guarantee that you will even receive a penny even after pouring your heart and effort into a proposal.
-It’s a numbers game, and you have to apply to way more grants than you need because most of them will not work out.
+And you have to apply to way more grants than you need because most of them will not work out.

-If you have the drive and writing skills, applying for grants can be a good way to help you fund your project if you have $0.
+If you have the drive and writing skills, applying for grants can be a good way to help you fund your project if you have no money.

 To be honest:

-For example, I had to report all of my spending and provide receipts and documentation for everything I did.
+For example, I had to document everything I did.

 In my position, I had no other choice.
-And having never applied for or gone through the “grant process”, I really didn’t realize how much you are beholden to the givers of grants for the lifetime of your project.
+And having never applied for or gone through the “grant process”, I really didn’t realize how much work it would be.
 In hindsight, I would have thought long and hard about the pros and cons of funding your own home this way.
 It was both exciting, humbling, and stressful.

-I have a lot of partnerships with various companies, big and small, as you can see in the sidebar of my blog.
-I call them “sponsors”.
+I have partnerships with various companies, big and small, as you can see in the sidebar of my blog.
+They are our “sponsors”.
 Some of them provided me with materials at cost, some gave me a small discount, and some generously donated entire items to the COMET project.

 I did a LOT of cold calling in the first few months of the COMET Camper project.
 So many people said no, laughed at me, discouraged me, and told me to get lost (one person I reached out to even went on a 20 minute rant about how I couldn’t make a difference in the world because I was too young).